drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services/2_server_level/4_running_after_resources.md

 ## Before You Get Started

-This tutorial goes over creating a server-level service that runs after a resource for all requests.
+This tutorial goes over creating a server-level service that runs on all requests to all resources.

-Specifically, it will show you how you can set a response header on all requests.
+Specifically, it will show you how you can set a response header on all responses to all requests.

 ## Folder Structure End State